Your Directors have pleasure in presenting the 26th Annual Report of yourCompany for the financial year ended 31st March 2021.

 Information relating to energy conservation technology absorption foreign exchangeearned and spent and research and development activities undertaken by the Company inaccordance with the provisions of Section 134 of the Companies Act 2013 read withCompanies (Accounts) Rules 2014 are given in Annexure E to the Board's Report.

 Corporate Social Responsibility (CSR) activities have been embedded in the value systemof the Company for many decades.
 The Company continues to be actively engaged in CSRinitiatives for development of the society through partnerships and continued to focus onto helping lesser privileged communities in areas like education health & hygieneculture & heritage and actively participated in other welfare projects.

 The provisions of Section 135 of Companies Act 2013 became applicable to the Companywith effect from 1st April 2017.
-Accordingly the Board of Directors of theCompany at their meeting held on 12th May 2017 constituted the CSR Committee the details of whichare provided in the Corporate Governance report.
+Accordingly the Board of Directors of theCompany at their meeting held on 12th May 2017 constituted the CSR Committeethe details of which are provided in the Corporate Governance report.

-Based on the recommendation by the CSR Committee the Board has approved theprojects/programs to be undertaken as CSR activities for a sum of $ 13 Lakhs during the financialyear 2017-18.The details of CSR activities has been provided as Annexure G to thisreport.
+Based on the recommendation by the CSR Committee the Board has approved theprojects/programs to be undertaken as CSR activities during the financial year 2020-2021.The Company has spent and undertaken CSR activities during the financial year 2020-2021.The detail of CSR activities has been provided as Annexure F to this report.